tywalch/electrodb/README.md

 > When using TypeScript, for strong type checking, be sure to either add your model as an object literal to the Entity constructor or create your model using const assertions with the `as const` syntax.

 # Services
 In ***ElectroDB*** a `Service` represents a collection of related Entities.
-Services allow you to build queries span across Entities.
+Services allow you to build queries that span across Entities.
 Similar to Entities, Services can coexist on a single table without collision.
 You can use Entities independent of Services, you do not need to import models into a Service to use them individually.
 However, you do you need to use a Service if you intend make queries that `join` multiple Entities.

 Require:
 ```javascript